 By now, everyone on the planet has probably heard about the massive supply chain breach that occurred when network management software from SolarWinds had malware inserted into a trusted software update.
-This attack has exposed over 18,000 of their customers who used the affected software, many of them government agencies to potential breaches.
+This attack has exposed over 18,000 of their customers who used the affected software, many of them government agencies and manufacturing firms to potential breaches.

 Because this attack was purportedly executed by a sophisticated state actor (so far, most are attributing it to Russian state intelligence), many of the largest US Federal departments who use this software, including the Treasury Department, Homeland Security, and State Department were targeted directly.
 Some of them have already reported either actual breaches or indications of compromise.

 But it wasn’t just the big US government agencies that were affected; many state and local organizations, as well as many governments and militaries around the world, also use the software and would-be potential targets for a state-run hacking organization.
 The largest agencies have massive staffs and budgets to deal with this kind of cyber-disaster but even for them, it may take months or even years to unravel all the potential backdoors and other vulnerabilities introduced by this attack.